 Spatial justice is undoubtedly one of the greatest challenges of urban contexts in emerging economies.

 - Housing Provision and Management

 Increasing demand in the Global South calls for alternative approaches in housing provision and management.

 Understanding resilience not as a mere struggle for survival, but as an opportunity to build better urban environments.

-- Is the just city framework applicable in cities with extreme socio-economic inequality?
+- Is the 'just city' framework applicable to cities with extreme socio-economic inequality?

 - Can community-led housing initiatives provide effective solutions for households in need?